Synthetify/synthetify-landing/src/blogPosts/new-collaterals-ratio.md

 **What will it change?** 🤔
-In short, you'll be able to mint more synthetic assets having the same amount of collateral. 🤑 Also, when you'll be liquidated, you loss less collateral 😎
+In short, you'll be able to mint more synthetic assets having the same amount of collateral. 🤑 Also, when you'll be liquidated, you lose less collateral 😎

 **How much exactly?**
 For example, consider you deposited 100$ in USDC 💲